Tour De Lac d’Annecy

 I can’t help but smile as I take a deep breath and inhale the crisp fresh air of Annecy.

-This was my first time visiting this beautiful little town (I’m now here full time for a little while at least) and it’s only gotten better with the passing seasons.
-Anyhow I digress.
-I decided as it was the height of summer that the best way to see the Lake would be to cycle around it, but first, I decided to head to the food market in the old town to pick up some Saucisson Sec, fresh vegetables, a wheel of Reblochon and a rustic Baguette.
+This was my first time visiting this beautiful little town but I wanted to explore the lake.
+And as the summer would soon be over, I decided that the best way to see it would be to cycle around it, but first, I decided to head to the food market in the old town to pick up some Saucisson Sec, fresh vegetables, a wheel of Reblochon and a rustic Baguette.

 There are plenty of photo opportunities on the way and if, like me, you can’t help but pay more attention to the views than the map – you could end up on the outskirts of Albertville – miles away from the turning that takes cyclists to the right side of the lake…

-The afternoon sun was beginning to fade and I just lay there for a while – surrounded by mountains, the occasional boat coming in and out of focus and the sounds of summer – a moment of bliss.
+The afternoon sun was beginning to fade and I just lay there for a while surrounded by mountains, the occasional boat coming in and out of focus and the sounds of a late summer’s eve.. a moment of bliss.